magic-coffeehouse/mch-terrace/content/Brews/Campaign Frames/The Celestial Sea.md

 # [[Session Zero]]
 ## Build Map
-Secret to the players is that the sea is a very large pool surrounded by land in all but one semi large inlet to the Northwest.
-The sea is known to be so large that most people who try and map the space never return.
+ ~~Secret to the players is that the sea is a very large pool surrounded by land in all but one semi large inlet to the Northwest.
+The sea is known to be so large that most people who try and map the space never return.~~
+ LOL well hiding spoilers isn’t as easy as I thought here 😅 This part of Session Zero will consist of Mapping out your home base of an island and other known and rumored points of interest across the sea.

 ## Inciting Incident
 How might the crew have come together, this could be played out in the first session or we can pick up the start as a fully formed crew.